Biodiversity islands

 This pilot project involves allowing residents of Vaudreuil-Dorion to let vegetation grow on a section of their property (front, back or side yard) beyond a height of 30 cm in order to favour the establishment of indigenous flowers and grasses, increase urban biodiversity, and promote the presence of pollinator insects, all while respecting the standards and criteria that have been set pertaining to maintenance.

-Setting up a biodiversity island can be achieved by allowing vegetation to grow naturally, by sowing a mixture of flowers, or by adding mature indigenous plants.
+Setting up a biodiversity island can be achieved by allowing grassy vegetation to grow naturally, by sowing a mixture of flowers, or by adding mature indigenous plants.
 To maintain such an island, you simply need to mow the lawn surrounding it to clearly delineate the area and control the growth of unwanted plant species.
 Caution!
 This is not about neglecting the property, but rather managing part of an urban plot of land using an ecological approach.

 The project is split into two components: Residential and municipal.